gilliantatreau/EDA-and-Hypothesis-Testing-in-Python/README.md

 However, due to the limited size of the data, these findings are particularly implicative of the world at large, and have a rather limited scope.

 ## How to Run Code Locally
+- Clone repo
+- Go into repository on local device
-- Run Python Code file using Jupyter Notebook server (such as Anaconda) for Python code
+- Run Python Code file using Jupyter Notebook server (such as Anaconda) or other preferred Python IDE

 ## Libraries Used
 - pandas